digiblurDIY/Website/docs/devices/switches/cloudfree-swm1_milfra-mfa05_single_pole.md

 </p></details>

-After you've done all of that you shouldn't have any issues adjusting your helper values and having it adjust it on the tasmota motion switch!
+After you've done all of that you shouldn't have any issues adjusting your helper values and having it adjust it on the TASMOTA motion switch!